tdobson/tdobson/README.md

 ### About Me

-- 🔭 I’m currently the chair of The Climbing Clan and The Caving Crew, BMC and BCA affiliated climbing and caving clubs that I founded.
+- 🔭 I’m currently the chair of The Caving Crew a BCA affiliated caving club that I founded.
+I've recently stepped down as Chair of The Climbing Clan.
 Through my work with these clubs, I've developed several software products to assist with club operations.
 Most notably, I've created **neoClan**, a second-generation membership check-in system.
-- 🌱 I’m currently teaching myself React with the Mantine framework and Next.js, as well as exploring react-query and advanced git workflows.
+- 🌱 I’m currently teaching myself React with the Mantine framework, React Native and Next.js, as well as exploring react-query and advanced git workflows.
 - 👯 I’m keen on opportunities for freelance work and development.
 If you have an exciting project, I'd love to collaborate!
 - 💬 Ask me about Linux administration, rock climbing and caving.
 - ⚡ Fun fact: I have a wonderful son named James.